dhutapratama/docs/vite.md

 }
 ```

-After invoking the `useCspNonce` method, Laravel will automatically include the `nonce` attributes on all generated script and style tags.
+After invoking the `useCspNonce` method, Lets will automatically include the `nonce` attributes on all generated script and style tags.

-If you need to specify the nonce elsewhere, including the [Ziggy `@route` directive](https://github.com/tighten/ziggy#using-routes-with-a-content-security-policy) included with Laravel's [starter kits](/docs/{{version}}/starter-kits), you may retrieve it using the `cspNonce` method:
+If you need to specify the nonce elsewhere, including the [Ziggy `@route` directive](https://github.com/tighten/ziggy#using-routes-with-a-content-security-policy) included with Lets's [starter kits](/docs/{{version}}/starter-kits), you may retrieve it using the `cspNonce` method:

 ```blade
 @routes(nonce: Vite::cspNonce())
 ```

-If you already have a nonce that you would like to instruct Laravel to use, you may pass the nonce to the `useCspNonce` method:
+If you already have a nonce that you would like to instruct Lets to use, you may pass the nonce to the `useCspNonce` method:

 ```php
 Vite::useCspNonce($nonce);